SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

 *not* the PUT operation?

 Open up `AutoGroupResourceMetadataFactory`.
-This monster automatically adds three normalization groups in all situations.
+This monster automatically adds three serialization groups in all situations.
 We can use this last one to include a field *only* for a specific operation.
 Change `cheese:write` to `cheese:collection:post`.
 That follows the pattern: "short name", colon, collection, colon, then the operation
 name: `post`.